brookchuang1111/brookchuang1111.github.io/_posts/2025-04-20-walton-ford.md

   <figcaption style="width: 400px; text-align: center;">Figure 1.
 Gleipnir, 2012 watercolor, gouache, ink, pencil on paper.
 Painting by Walton Ford courtesy of the Kasmin Gallery</figcaption>
 </figure>

+The painting is both mythic and unsettling, blurring the line between predator and prey, reality and fable.
+This tension lies at the heart of Walton Ford’s piece *Gleipnir*, where the fantastical collides with naturalist narratives for a spin of the unusual.

-This was my first introduction to Ford’s work and it’s safe to say he has become one of my favorite artists, capturing naturalist narratives with spins of mythology and the unusual.
-His art is vivid and fantastical, pushing the viewer to find the storyline embedded into his subjects.
+For the American artist Walton Ford, this is commonplace.
+Ford's art is vivid and wild, pushing the viewer to find the storyline embedded into his subjects.
+His landscapes seems to grapple with the confines of their canvas, exhibiting  the punishing nature of animal order and unabashed pride for the untamed.

-In hopes of bringing his genius with me, I went to CVS to print *Delirium* (2004), a vertical painting of a bald eagle in flight, to hang in my apartment room for the upcoming school year.
-When my roommates inquired what my room theme was going to be, I ecstatically showed them the poster of the bird.
+Selfishly, in hopes of bringing some of his genius with me, I had went to CVS to print out a selection of his work before the start of junior year.
+My favorite out of the set, *Delirium* (2004), was a vertical painting of a bald eagle in flight, intended to hang in my room above my desk.
+When my roommates inquired about my selection of posters, I ecstatically showed them the poster of the bird.

 *“Oh so your room is going to be hunting themed?”*